 According the brochures three different versions existed, the Ambiflex I-III, but these were all had the same camera body; it was the lens-viewfinder combination which determined the version number.
 Like other leafshutter SLR cameras, the Agfa Ambiflex was heavy and complicated (see Colorflex above).
 The lens mount was a little different from that on the Ambi Silette due to the need to have a preset aperture on the lens, as focussing was done through the lens stopping down would otherwide dim the viewfinder too much whereas the Ambi Silette had a rangefinder, on which stopping down had no effect.

 The Ambiflex had a range of lens available: apart from the Solinar f/2.8 and Solagon f/2 standard lenses, there were a 35mm f/3.4 Ambion and 90mm f/3.4, 135mm f/4 and 180mm f/4.5 Telinears.
-As the Agfa Ambiflex is fairly rare itself, these lenses are difficult to find.
+As the Agfa Ambiflex is fairly rare itself, these lenses are difficult to find, but with patience I managed to get them all (see photo further down).
 Note that in the US the Ambiflex was sold as the Agfaflex.

-Detail of the lens mount of the Agfa Ambiflex and an Color-Solinar 50mm f/2.8 lens.
-Although both were bayonet mounts, the lens mount was different from that of the Ambi Silette.
+Detail of the lens mount of the Agfa Ambiflex, which was different from that of the Ambi Silette.
 This may seems annoying, but they were very different systems.
-The Ambi Silette mount needed rangefinder cam, which the Ambiflex did not, but it did need an aperture control mechanism that closed the lens aperture only when the shutter was released, as to allow through the lens focusing at maximum aperture.
+The Ambi Silette mount needed a rangefinder cam, which the Ambiflex did not, but instead it needed an aperture control mechanism that closed the lens aperture only when the shutter was released, as to allow through-the-lens focusing at maximum aperture.

 The Agfa Selectaflex was similar to the Ambiflex but featured semi-automatic exposure, i.e., it would select the appropriate aperture for a preselected shutter speed.
 It had an interchangeable lens mount very similar to the Ambiflex (see below for discussion).
 It also had a similar design but was easily recognisable by the very large lightmeter window above the lens.
 It had a fixed eye level (pentaprism) finder so no longer it had the option of a waist level finder like on the Ambiflex.
 The camera could also function in fully manual mode, during which the recommended aperture setting would be indicated in the viewfinder.
 A few slightly different versions exist, mainly differing in the size of the Selectaflex logo on the front.
 The Selectaflex I and II came with a Solinar f/2.8 and Solagon f/2, respectively.